 Residents of halls or suites other than apartments must purchase one of the full-size meal plans (see Dining Plans).

 Students who have lived in residence halls or suites during the fall semester will remain in the same rooms for Winter Session.
 New students who have not lived in residence halls or suites during the fall semester will be assigned for spring semester only.
-Assignments for new students for Winter Session are permitted only under exceptional circumstances approved by the Office of Housing Assignment Services.
-All requests for exceptions must be submitted to Housing Assignment Services (email@example.com) with any supporting documents.
+Assignments for new students for Winter Session are permitted only under exceptional circumstances approved by the Office of Residence Life and Housing.
+All requests for exceptions must be submitted to Residence Life and Housing (ResLife-Housing@udel.edu) with any supporting documents.
 Students who are granted an exception should be aware that the spring room assignment may be different from the Winter Session assignment.

-Students living in traditional residence halls or suites are required to purchase a full-size plan.
-If you do not make a choice, the 10 Meals per week plus $90 in Points plan will be automatically billed to you.
+The cost of the plan is $754, and all points from the plan will expire at the end of Winter Session.
+Students living in traditional residence halls or suites are required to purchase the "Winter Meal Plan."
+If you do not select this plan it will be automatically chosen and billed to you.

-Students living in the Christiana Towers Apartments, Graduate Student and Family Housing or off-campus may choose any of the plans offered; but that choice is optional.
+Students living in the Christiana Towers Apartments, Graduate Student and Family Housing or off-campus may choose any of the point plans offered; but that choice is optional.
 If you had unused Points from a fall semester plan, these Points will be reactivated for Winter Session.
-It will not be necessary to purchase an optional plan for Winter Session.
-You need only purchase additional Points as needed.

-Additional Points for any plan may be purchased through a deposit at the Value Transfer Stations located in the Trabant University Center, Perkins Student Center, Christiana Commons, Morris Library Lower Level, Smith Hall, the University Box Office or at the Cashiers Office and the outside drop slot at the Student Services Building.
-You may call (302) 831-4033 or email firstname.lastname@example.org for details.
+Additional Points for any plan may be purchased through the Dining Choose or Change Application at www.udel.edu/dining, a cash deposit at one of four Value Transfer Stations on campus (located in the Trabant University Center, Perkins Student Center, Christiana Commons, and Morris Library Lower Level); or a deposit at Cashiers or the outside drop slot at the Student Services Building (minimum $25 deposit).
+You may call (302) 831-4033 or email email@example.com for details.

 Last day for textbook refunds (Newark): January 10 (with receipt).